mrizaladi/mrizaladi/README.md

 - 👋 Hi, I’m @mrizaladi
-- 👀 I’m interested in Programming and Data
+- 👀 I’m interested in Front End and Back End Web Developer
-- 🌱 I’m currently learning Java, Python
+- 🌱 I’m currently learning PHP
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/rizaladi/